 A ‘substantial part’ is an important, distinctive or essential part of copyright material.
 Generally, if the portion you wish to use is key, distinct, important or essential to the work, it is likely to be considered a substantial portion.

 Generally, it is not an infringement of copyright if:

 - The use fits one of the exceptions in the Copyright Act

-- You obtain permission from the copyright holder
+- You obtain permission in writing from the copyright holder

 - The material is an older work no longer protected by copyright (‘public domain’)